kirill-krasuk/donut_boilerplate/README.md

 Donut Boilerplate
 </h1>

-This template uses Yarn🧶 v2 (codenamed Berry).
+This template based on [Feature-Sliced Design](https://feature-sliced.design/).
+Uses Yarn🧶 v2 (codenamed Berry).
 We are taking a new approach to installing dependencies - [PnP](https://classic.yarnpkg.com/en/docs/pnp/).
 You can check out the yarn cli [here](https://yarnpkg.com/cli/install).

 This template comes with circleci ♻️.<br/>